Mik-el/3DVideoPlayer/README.md

 Source code of the official app in stock ROMs.

 # Advantage of this fork:
-* I converted the source code from an old Eclipse porject to a new Android Studio project.
+* Converted the source code from an old Eclipse project to a new Android Studio project.
+(Mik-el)
-* Optimized the code with Proguard
+* Optimized the code with Proguard (Mik-el)
 * Added 4 new languages: Italian, Spanish, Portuguese, German.
+(View Credits)
 * Improved original English text

 # Relevance: